 Types of Fiber Optic Patch Cables

 There are two main types of fiber optic patch cables: single-mode and multimode.
+1.Single-mode Patch Cables:

 Single-mode patch cables are designed to transmit a single mode of light.
 They have a smaller core diameter, typically 9 microns, which allows for longer transmission distances and higher bandwidth.
 They are commonly used in long-distance communication applications, such as telecommunications, cable television, and internet service providers.
+2.Multimode Patch Cables:

 Multimode patch cables are designed to transmit multiple modes of light.
 They have a larger core diameter, typically 50 or 62.5 microns, which allows for shorter transmission distances but higher data rates.
 They are commonly used in local area networks (LANs), data centers, and short-distance communication applications.